pohy/LiveCoder/README.md

 ## TODO
 - ShaderToy format detection not working for custom shaders
   - Should be based on detecting `mainImage`?
+- Pause time
+  - Using space
+- Display shader errors on screen
 - Document configuration
   - JSON Schema?
-- ?Drop MIDI support
+- Display successful reload toast/notice
+- Display compiling toast/notice
 - Option to disable NDI
-- Pause time
+- Quit confirm dialog
+  - Only when NDI is enabled and listeners are connected?
-  - Using space
+  - Configurable
 - Shader directory reload/watch
-- Display shader errors on screen
-- Display successful reload toast
-- Display compiling notice
 - Config class
   - So that we don't have to use string for access :)
   - Could it be generated from JSON Schema?
+- ?Drop MIDI support
+- ✔ Option to toggle vertical sync
+  => Removed vertical sync
-- FPS runs slow for some reason
+- ✔ FPS runs slow for some reason
-  - Even when disabling both the frame rate cap and vertical sync and NDI
+  - Even when disabling both the frame rate cap and vertical sync and NDI => Was just a GUI issue
+- ✔ Disable quit using escape key
 - ✔ Uniforms GUI not working
   => Disabled for now
 - ✔ Shader list closes after activation